 Waste management working group

-Over 20 different waste types are segregated on the Cranfield campus which are then processed off-site.
-These include plastics, cans, batteries, paper, confidential waste, newspapers, cardboard, metals, wood, garden, food, plasterboard, rubble, WEEE, fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.
+Over 20 different waste types are segregated on the Cranfield campus which are then processed off site.
+These include plastics, cans, batteries, paper, confidential waste, newspapers, cardboard, metals, wood, garden, food, plasterboard, rubble, waste electrical and electronic equipment (WEEE), fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.

 At the end of every academic year we encourage departing students to donate unwanted items to this scheme.
 The donations are processed by a team of staff and student volunteers for onward donation to local homeless and animal charities.
 Not only can we support local charities in this way, the initiative helps us reduce our impact on the environment by reducing landfill waste.